microgeant/PrimePartitionAlgorithm/zig/README.md

 ## Overview

-This is the Rust implementation of the Prime Partition Algorithm.
+This is the Zig implementation of the Prime Partition Algorithm.

 ## Prerequisites